 - Check the humidifier's settings.
 Some humidifiers have a seasonal setting that is often overlooked by the homeowner.
 If the humidifier is not properly set to the current season the humidity levels will not be correct in the home.
 The home will be more uncomfortable and condensation may occur, and believe us, you do not want excessive humidity and condensation.
 Have routine maintenance performed on humidifiers and other air quality equipment to help prevent problems.

 - Attempt to balance airflow.
 If a room does not seem to get comfortable, visually check the duct work if you can access it.
 If your home has flex ducts (movable foil ducts), check for kinks or angles over 120 degrees.
 Try moving the ducts slightly to help increase airflow.
 Call 301-747-3140 if this doesn't help.
 A duct cleaning, installation of more return air openings, or a professional air balance may be needed.
 A-PLUS Service Experts can provide these services for you.

 Here are a couple additional items you should look into if you just can't seem to make the temperature meet your needs.

 Consider A Zoning System

-Zoned systems, especially for 2 story (or more) homes is often the perfect, fairly low-cost solution for nearly all common heating and cooling problems.
+Zoned systems, especially for 2-story (or more) homes are often the perfect, fairly low-cost solution for nearly all common heating and cooling problems.
 Call A-PLUS Service Experts at 301-747-3140 for a free estimate on a zoning system for your home, which can often be easily installed into your existing HVAC system.